bhi-kimlab/nJSD/Data/README.md

 These are tITH scores that used in recent publication.

-:)
+In this result, we used TCGA RNA-seq data quantified by RSEM.

-Thanks for your interest.
+Thanks for your interest :)